nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 * Not applicable

 ### How often is dataset reviewed?
-* Not applicable, The dataset is fully hosted and maintained by external source of [Zenodo]((https://zenodo.org).
+* Not applicable.
+The dataset is fully hosted and maintained by external source of [Zenodo](https://zenodo.org).
 Users can refer the main site dataset.

 ### Is a mechanism in place to honor data
 * Yes